FrankLi123/viral-post-simulator/README.md

 ## ✨ Features

-- **Realistic Viral Progression**: Watch your post grow through 5 stages of virality
+- **Realistic Viral Progression**: Watch your post grow through 9 stages of virality
 - **Authentic Metrics**: Likes, reposts, comments, and views that feel real
-- **Celebrity-Style Comments**: Fictional comments from tech industry personas
+- **Fictional Comments**: Simulated comments from fictional tech industry personas
 - **Live Notifications**: Get that dopamine rush as engagement pours in
 - **Analytics Dashboard**: Deep dive into your viral performance
 - **Personalized Experience**: Use your own name and handle
+- **Message Notifications**: Watch message count grow with viral stages

 ## 🚀 How It Works